Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - The Masquerade Will Kill Your Dating Life: He ditches Liz at the homecoming dance in order to stop Vulture, who also happens to be her father.

 - Mentor's New Hope: Considering what Tony has been through around the time he meets Peter, it wouldn't be too much of a stretch to believe that mentoring Peter may be the one thing that has kept him from going back to resolving his sorrows in less appealing and constructive ways.
+He even tells Peter that he wants him to be a far better hero than he ever was without his track record of mistakes.

 - Morality Pet: While Tony becomes a Parental Substitute for him in Homecoming, Peter becomes this for him in a Little Brother Is Watching kind of way.
 He doesn't want Peter emulating his bad behavior and part of that is not behaving badly to begin with.
-In Endgame, Tony stares at a picture of him and Peter together as if to show remorse for letting him die and it's implied that the desire to bring him back to life is what motivates Tony to work out the time travel plan.
+In Endgame, Tony stares at a picture of him and Peter together as if to show remorse for letting him die.
+Furthermore, it's implied that the desire to bring him back to life is what motivates Tony to work out the time travel plan.

 - Motive Decay: His character arc during Homecoming has him chasing after a spot on the Avengers roster and gradually losing touch with his original mission of protecting the normal everyday citizens of New York.
 By the end of the movie, he decides that that's what he's best-suited for.
 He changes his mind again in Avengers: Infinity War, but only because the planet is dealing with an alien invasion at the time, and that there's no sense protecting New York City if the planet gets destroyed.